fady1128/fady-sherif/README.md

      -- this sheet contains list of bugs i found and Mention (clear title - reproduce steps - needed attachments - affected devices - network - severity and priority)

 Third Part:
-you will find a folder called automation task containg all test automation implementation inside
+you will find a folder called Instabug_Task containg all test automation implementation inside

 follow the follwoing steps please: